mbarker84/gatsby-starter-netlify-cms/src/pages/about/index.md

 *noun*

-a person employed, as on an estate or piece of land, to provide a natural environment conducive to the propagation of game
+a person employed to provide a natural environment conducive to the propagation of game

+\- I will mainly be using this blog as a platform to review games and write about different board game mechanisms, my likes and dislikes of those mechanisms and stand out games of that type.
+My reviews are most likely going to be for games I enjoy and want to recommend to the reader, leaving it to my discussions of mechanisms to highlight games I did not  like.